HarirFahem/Homework1/README.md

  ![real image](/grayscale_image.png) Here , we are showing the effect of reducing the saturation of each pixel : ![change image](/image_change 3.png)

  ### Illini

  We created a class named Illini that inherits from the Image class.
 An illini image has only two colors that are defined as attributes (color1 and color2), the constructor accepts these two colors.
-It replaced he hue of every pixel is set to the hue value of either orange or blue, based on if the pixel's hue value is closer to orange than blue.
+The hue of every pixel is set to the hue value of either orange or blue, based on if the pixel's hue value is closer to orange than blue.

 Here is the code for the Illini class:
 ```javascript
 #include <image.h>